borkdude/analyze-reify/README.md

 ## Usage

-Provide multiple paths (files or directories) to `analyze-reify`.
+Provide one or multiple paths (files, directories or .jar files) to `analyze-reify`.
 It will scan for `.clj` files and analyze them.

 ```
 $ analyze-reify ~/git/clojure